elouan50/CPDD/README.md

 pip install -r requirements.txt
 ```
 The first command will create a folder `venv` which contains the environment files.
 The second line activates the virtual environment (execute this one each time you reopen the project).
 The third line installs the package dependencies.
 To exit the virtual environment, use the `deactivate` command.

+## References

+[1]: Chen _et al._, 2020.
+A simple framework for contrastive learning of visual representations.
+In Proceedings of the 37th International Conference on Machine Learning (ICML'20), Vol. 119.
+JMLR.org, Article 149, 1597–1607.